Owning a dog

 Change your contact details

-Update your profile details online by logging into your online services account or in person at our Customer Service Centre at 46 Horomatangi Street, Taupō.
+Update your profile details online by logging into your online services account or come in to one of our customer service centres.

 Change of ownership

-Transfer ownership of your dog to another owner online by logging into your online services account or in person at our Customer Service Centre at 46 Horomatangi Street, Taupō.
+Transfer ownership of your dog to another owner online by logging into your online services account or come in to one of our customer service centres.

 If known, please have the name and contact details of the new owner handy when completing the form.